Matthias Farley

-Matthias Farley (born July 15, 1992) is an American football free safety for the Las Vegas Raiders of the National Football League (NFL).
+Matthias Farley (born July 15, 1992) is an American professional football safety.
 He played college football at Notre Dame.
 Farley was signed by the Arizona Cardinals as an undrafted free agent in 2016.
 He has also played for the Indianapolis Colts, the New York Jets and the Tennessee Titans.

 College career

 Farley played in 52 games (26 starts) in four seasons at Notre Dame and recorded 192 tackles, 9.5 tackles for loss, 3.5 sacks, eight interceptions, 13 passes defensed and one forced fumble.
 He began his collegiate career as a wide receiver and redshirted in 2011.
 He moved to safety in 2012.

 Professional career

 Arizona Cardinals

-On April 30, 2016, the Arizona Cardinals signed Farley to a three-year, $1.62 million contract after he went undrafted in the 2016 NFL Draft.
+On April 30, 2016, the Arizona Cardinals signed Farley to a three-year, $1.62 million contract after he went undrafted in the 2016 NFL draft.
 Throughout training camp, Farley competed for a roster spot as a backup safety and special teams contributor against Chris Clemons, Marqui Christian, Durell Eskridge, and Tyrequek Zimmerman.
-On September 3, 2016, the Cardinals waived Farley as part of final roster cuts.
+On September 3, the Cardinals waived Farley as part of final roster cuts.